kushansen/Codechef/README.md

 Client pages have been made considering Chrome into consideration.

-Templating with AJAX has been used to view All Contacts.
+Templating with jQuery and AJAX has been used to view All Contacts.
 Handlebars has been used for templating.

 Breaking of CSS has been checked on IE. The break was bare minimum.